-The average rental price in Frye Island / Saint Josephs College of Maine is currently $2,444, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 83.9% of the neighborhoods in Maine.
+The average rental price in Frye Island / Saint Josephs College of Maine is currently $1,552, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 61.1% of Maine neighborhoods.

 Frye Island / Saint Josephs College of Maine is a rural neighborhood (based on population density) located in Standish, Maine.